JacktheRanger/Epic-Video-Finder/README.md

 ## English

-A modern, beautiful, and powerful video file scanner and duplicate finder.
+A modern, beautiful, and powerful video **file scanner** and **duplicate finder**.
 Now featuring a stunning bright and dark-themed GUI built with **Flet** and rock-solid file handling via **Tkinter**.
 Quickly find, organize, analyze, and deduplicate video files in any directory.

 > ⭐ **If you find this project useful, please consider giving it a Star!** Your support helps keep the project alive and motivates further development.